BellaTheUni112/TurkeyChat/README.md

 # Known vulnerabilities

-Unauthenticated Diffie-Hellman allows someone to perform an MITM attack
+Unauthenticated Diffie-Hellman allows someone to perform an MITM attack on the first connection window

 Weak TOFU